-CSO LTCP Spending by Year Excludes NMC Projects
+CSO LTCP Capital Spending

+By Fiscal Year (Excludes NMC Projects)

 In December 2004, the Board reached agreement with the federal government on the CSO Long-Term Control Plan (LTCP) and entered into a related consent decree.
 Capital costs for this twenty-year plan total approximately \$1.9 billion with inflation.
 Spending in the early years of the plan is significantly less than the latter years, allowing for a gradual rate increase implementation schedule.
 Projected spending by fiscal year is shown in the chart above.